captoriginal/deadball-web/docs/overview.md

 # Deadball Web — Project Overview

 Deadball Web is a browser-based interface for generating Deadball-compatible game scorecards from MLB data.
-A React/Vite frontend calls a FastAPI backend that fetches MLB boxscores, converts them via the embedded `deadball_generator` tools, and returns both JSON and CSV scorecard data.
+A React/Vite frontend calls a FastAPI backend that fetches MLB boxscores, converts them via the embedded `deadball_generator` tools, and returns JSON/CSV scorecard data and a filled PDF scorecard.
 SQLite caches games, raw boxscores, and generated outputs for reuse.

 ---